-Finally, the uncertainty around the logistic growth parameters, i.e. l{∞} and a_i , may also bias our results (Payne et al., 2015).
-For instance, current estimates of a_i are probably too high to realistically reflect actual changes in life-stage and/or maturation.
-Lower a_i values would have resulted in a slower growth, thereby impacting saithe weight-at-age and biomass more substantially.
-In addition, the absence of bottom-up processes between hake and Norway pout and the fact that hake biomass is not assessed but forced into the model suggest that our results should be interpreted with caution.
-The lack of information available about hake stock identity and dynamics in the North Sea is an important issue, which needs to be addressed to explicitly assess hake within the model.
-For instance, the question of the existence of one or two hake stocks needs to be investigated.
-Baudron and Fernandes (2014) assumed that the recent increase of hake abundance in the North Sea is exclusively due to density-dependent effects in West Scotland, consistently with the current definition of the Northern hake stock (ICES, 2013a).
-However, hake is a batch spawner (Murua, 2010) and, when present around Shetland Islands during spawning, its larvae might drift, along with saithe larvae, towards Norwegian coast and Skagerrak (Munk et al., 1999).
-These processes would lead to different dynamics than those currently assumed and would need to be further investigated to better inform the management of hake in the North Sea.
+Finally, the uncertainty around the logistic growth parameters i.e. l{∞} and a_i , may 407 also bias our results (Payne et al., 2015).
+For instance, current estimates of ai are proba-408 bly too high to realistically reflect actual changes in life-stage and/or maturation.
+Lower 409 a_i values would have resulted in a slower growth, thereby impacting saithe weight-at-age 410 and biomass more substantially.
+In addition, the absence of bottom-up processes between 411 hake and Norway pout and the fact that hake biomass is not assessed but forced into the 412 model suggest that our results should be interpreted with caution.
+The lack of informa-413 tion available about hake stock identity and dynamics in the North Sea is an important 414 issue, which needs to be addressed to explicitly assess hake within the model.
+For in-415 stance, the question of the existence of one or two hake stocks needs to be investigated.
+416 Baudron and Fernandes (2014) assumed that the recent increase of hake abundance in the 417 North Sea is exclusively due to density dependent effects in West Scotland, consistently 418 with the current definition of the Northern hake stock (ICES, 2013a).
+However, hake 419 is a batch spawner (Murua, 2010) and, when present around Shetland Islands during 420 spawning, its larvae might drift, along with saithe larvae, towards Norwegian coast and 421 Skagerrak (Munk et al., 1999).
+These processes would lead to different dynamics than 422 those currently assumed and would need to be further investigated to better inform the 423 management of hake in the North Sea.
+424

-Multispecies advice
+425 4.2 Multispecies advice

-When bottom-up processes of Norway pout on saithe were not included, the overestimation of saithe biomass (\sim 17%) had no marked effect on the estimation of F{MSY} .
-Saithe status-quo fishing mortality ($F{sq} = 0.31$) was very close to single-species and multispecies MSY and recovery plan fishing mortalities ($F{MSY} = F{plan} = 0.3$), which confirms that the exploitation of saithe in the North Sea is probably not subject to overfishing and also that F{MSY} estimates are robust to changes in growth, even if these changes lead to different absolute yields (Collie and Gislason, 2001).
+When bottom-up processes of Norway pout on saithe were not included, the overestima-426 tion of saithe biomass (around 17%) had no marked effect on the estimation of F{MSY} .
+427 Saithe status-quo fishing mortality ($F{sq} = 0.31$) was very close to single-species and 428 multispecies Maximum Sustainable Yield (MSY) and recovery plan fishing mortalities 429 $(F{MSY} = F{plan} = 0.3)$, which confirms that the exploitation of saither in the North Sea is 430 probably not subject to overfishing and also the robustness of F{MSY} estimates to changes 431 in growth, even if these changes lead to different absolute yields (Collie and Gislason, 432 2001).
+433

-The suitability of Norway pout single-species management measures in a multispecies context is more questionable.
-Indeed, singlespecies precautionary approach fishing mortality ($F{pa} = 0.6$) was 10 times higher than status-quo fishing mortality ($F{sq} = 0.06$).
-When applied in a multispecies context, F{pa} would lead to stock collapse (even with no increase of natural mortality).
-Even if F{pa} should be an upper limit reference point in an escapement strategy and not a permanent target, the sensitivity of Norway pout stock to an increase of mortality (F and/or M2) should be taken into account in the management decisions concerning this key forage fish species.
-In addition, Norway pout recruitment, which is to a large extent determined by environmental factors during egg and larval phase, is an important driver of its stock dynamics (ICES, 2013c).
-The forecast are consequently largely dependent upon assumptions made concerning Norway pout recruitment.
-These uncertainties suggest that our results are not directly comparable to those currently used by ICES to inform management, due to different background assumptions, e.g. shape of the stock-recruitment relationships and natural mortality settings.
+The suitability of Norway pout single-species management measures in a multispecies 434 context is more questionable.
+Indeed, single-species precautionary approach fishing mor-435 tality $(F{pa} = 0.6)$ was 10 times higher than status-quo fishing mortality $(F{sq} = 0.06)$.
+436 When applied in a multispecies context, F{pa} would lead to stock collapse (even with no 437 increase of natural mortality).
+Even if F{pa} should be an upper limit reference point in an 438 escapement strategy and not a permanent target, the sensitivity of Norway pout stock 439 to an increase of mortality (F and/or M2) should be taken into account in the next 440 management decisions concerning this key forage fish species.
+In addition, Norway pout 441 recruitment, which is to a large extent determined by environmental factors during egg 442 and larval phase, is an important driver of its stock dynamics (ICES, 2013c).
+The fore-443 cast are consequently largely dependent upon assumptions made concerning Norway pout 444 recruitment.
+These uncertainties reinforce the fact that single- and multispecies advices 445 are not comparable because of the different assumptions used in the different methods, 446 e.q. shape of the stock-recruitment relationships and natural mortality settings.
+447